nikhil-vaddepudi/paddy-plant-disease-detection/README.md

 # paddy-plant-disease-detection using deep learning

 ## Image Acquisition :-
-A total of 10407 training images and 3469 testing images were collected from different agricultural websites and paddy fields [5].
+A total of 10407 training images and 3469 testing images were collected from different agricultural websites and paddy fields.
 These images are captured in 480×640 pixels. </br>
 These are from the Kaggle  link:https://www.kaggle.com/competitions/paddy-disease-classification/data